joslarson/maschine-mk2-bitwig/README.md

 - PADS          : Step sequencer, colors fade based on velocity
 - SELECT+PADS   : Choose drum pad to step sequence
 - SELECT+GROUPS : Choose relative track (+SHIFT : track page)

+## MISC

+keep track of the current value of all hardware controls and make a function that takes in a list control states that must be true to return true.

+for midi events that lightup pads if another event fires before it's time to send the off event, cancel the off event and keep it lit

+figure out how to speed up lighting events (can I send multiple notes at once?)